Banana-Grease/Assault-Black/README.md

 anything, I don't really care.
 I would like if you gave me credit when uploading it though.
 I don't really care if you change it / alter it.
 I also don't care about just uploading it somwhere else.
+But again, I would like credit.

 **REQUIREMENTS:**